 “Travel not to find yourself, but to find out who you have been all along” – Unknown

 Solo travel – once thought of as lonesome travel – is becoming more and more popular, and the travel industry is taking note.
 To be single and to travel alone is not the rare social situation it once was.
 After all, we all work hard for our holiday buck – why not spend it precisely to suit ourselves?
-A limited amount of time and money should be spent exactly as we wish, without the restraint of forced consideration for fellow travelers.
+A limited amount of time and money should be spent exactly as we wish, without the restraint of forced compromise or consideration for travel partners.

-But are there are disadvantages to going it alone?
+Are there are disadvantages to going it alone?
 Perhaps you’re the sort of less-intrepid traveller who likes someone else to make the decisions?
 Or you’re newly-divorced and find yourself a little bit lost in a sea of single folk?
 Then choose an all-inclusive resort, where all you have to do is turn up.
-Your time is still your own, but everything has been carefully and thoughtfully laid out for you.
-In particular, female solo travelers often worry about personal safety.
+Your time is still your own, but decisions are simplified and you can be as social – or not – as you like.

 Using common sense